FAQS

 A suspect description will be included when there is detailed and reliable information available.
 Information about race will only be included when it is provided by the reporter or obtained by other means and assists in the meaningful description of an individual.
 Distinctive information about individual physical attributes and clothing items are more beneficial for a suspect description than a vague description.
 Racial descriptions do not by themselves offer a meaningful description of a person’s appearance.

-Why doesn’t UVA send a Community Alert (Timely Warning) every time a crime is reported to the police?
+Why doesn’t UVA send a Safety Advisory (Timely Warning) every time a crime is reported to the police?

 How will I receive an Emergency Notification (UVA Alert)?